A Song For Guy

 “What about the story?” someone else asked.

-We all looked around amongst us, not quite knowing what to
+We all looked around amongst us, not quite knowing what to make of this idea.

 “Is this actually going to work, sir?”
 I heard someone ask.

 “You tell me?
 Let’s see.
 Where can we start?”
-Snowy asked,
+Snowy asked, while scratching his chin.

 Once again, there was quit a buzz from our group.
-I noticed that
+I noticed that several students were now shaking their heads.

 “Children, please”, Snowy said to us.
 “A little quiet if we may.”